 Nutritional deficiencies also play a role in causing a deterioration in eye health by giving rise to diseases such as xerophthalmia (Vitamin A deficiency) and nutritional optic neuropathy.
 In fact, poor nutrition is a leading cause of cataracts and age-related macular degeneration.

 Taking a cue from this, we can understand that good nutrition from childhood can help in preventing and retarding the progression of several eye diseases.
 It is recommended that an individual should take five servings of fruits and vegetables, and two servings of nuts every day along with fish at least two days a week for healthy eyes.

-Vitamin A is essential for healthy vision.
-It is also essential for immunity and maintenance of mucous membranes.
-Deficiency of this vitamin leads to poor vision and increased possibility of respiratory, intestinal and genitourinary infections.
+Vitamin A is essential for healthy eyesight.
+It is also essential for immunity and the maintenance of mucous membranes.
+Deficiency of this vitamin leads to poor eyesight.

 Vitamin A deficiency can occur due to the following three reasons: